terraform-google-modules/terraform-google-iam/README.md

 - Kms Key Rings (`kms_key_rings` variable)
 - Kms Crypto Keys (`kms_crypto_keys` variable)

 Set the specified variable on the module call to choose the resources to affect.
 Remember to set the `mode` [variable](#additive-and-authoritative-modes) and give enough [permissions](#permissions) to manage the selected resource as well.
+Note that the `bindings` variable accepts an empty map `{}` passed in as an argument in the case that resources don't have IAM bindings to apply.

 ## Requirements